 With or without this honorary title, however, Geneva is still one of the most exciting places in the country (the closest competition comes from Zurich).
 Here are the top 10 things to do.

-Founded in 1817, the Jardin Botanique occupies about 28 hectares of land on the shores of Lake Geneva.
+Founded in 1817, the Jardin Botanique occupies about 28 hectares of land on the north-west shores of Lake Geneva.
 It displays almost 15,000 specimens from about 250 species; its historical herbarium holds about 6 million samples; and its library houses about 100,000 books.

 The garden is split into 13 different collections.
 We particularly recommend: